wzoustanford/invest_rl/README.md

 the baseline algorithm is very simple and straightforward. the model buys a portfolio and holds it for a number of days.

-This works surprisingly well, and has an alpha against nasdaq and s&p500 indices.